malan88/malan88.github.io-src/content/intro.md

 standardized and well-documented.
 The boon to the software economy that this has produced is immeasurable.

-Take Git.
+Now take Git.
 We can leave Linux behind, since everyone knows how great the Linux success story is.
 But Git never ceases to amaze me.
 Linus Torvalds hacked it together over the course of two or so months in 2005 with the help of [Junio Hamano][7] when the proprietary system they’d been using (BitKeeper) pulled their permission.
 It has since become a Standard FOSS Platform.
 We can perhaps, rather, use the word _tool_.
 Git is a Standard FOSS Tool.
 And it is a miracle